SwissDataScienceCenter/renku-python/design/001-new-workflow-commands/001-new-workflow-commands.md

 ![grouped run metadata](grouped-run-metadata.svg)

-A new type `renku:GroupedRun` is introduced to keep track of workflos composed of steps.
+A new type `renku:GroupedRun` is introduced to keep track of workflows composed of steps.
 Instead of `renku:CommandParameter` entries, this has `renku:ParameterMapping` entries that expose parameter of child steps on the grouped run.
 A `renku:ParameterMapping` can point to multiple mapped parameters, but can only be pointed to by one `renku:GroupedRun`.

 #### looped runs

 ![looped run metadata](looped-run-metadata.svg)

-For loopped workflows, no addition is needed on the dependency side of things, as the workflow is merely called repeatedly.
+For looped workflows, no addition is needed on the dependency side of things, as the workflow is merely called repeatedly.
 On the provenance side, a new node `renku:LoopParameters` is introduced that groups `renku:ParameterValue` entries by the loop they were used in.

 ### Example Use-Cases